Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

 ![Connections](../../Assets/Screenshots/EDI/Integration/Connections.png "[Connections]")

-**Existing connections**
+**Connections**

-The *Existing connections* list contains a list view of all available connections.
+The *Connections* list contains a list view of all available connections.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 The following functions are available for the editing toolbar: